 PNG also has an operating agreement with the municipality of Telkwa, British Columbia that entitles PNG to install and operate gas distribution facilities in the municipality.
-The initial term of this operating agreement has expired, and PNG is operating within ten year renewal terms which will expire in 2021.
-The operating agreement provides for an unlimited number of ten year renewal terms, which take effect automatically on the expiry of the preceding renewal term.
-If the parties cannot agree on alterations to an operating agreement for a renewal term, the BCUC may determine such alterations.
+The initial term of this operating agreement has expired, however, the operating agreement provides for an unlimited number of ten year renewal terms, which take effect automatically on the expiry of the preceding renewal term.
+The current ten year renewal term under which PNG is operating will expire in 2031.

-PNG(N.E.) has exclusive franchise agreements with the city of Fort St. John, the District of Taylor, the City of Dawson Creek, and the Village of Pouce Coupe for 21-year terms, expiring in 2018, 2033, 2036, and 2037, respectively.
-PNG(N.E.) currently has an interim operating agreement with the city of Fort St. John and has filed an application for approval of the franchise agreement negotiated with the city of Fort St. John on December 10, 2019.
-PNG(N.E.) operates its gas distribution facilities in the Tumbler Ridge area pursuant to a certificate of public convenience and necessity issued by the BCUC.
+PNG(N.E.) has exclusive franchise agreements with the city of Fort St. John, the District of Taylor, the City of Dawson Creek, and the Village of Pouce Coupe for 21-year terms, expiring in 2042, 2033, 2036, and 2037, respectively.
+PNG(N.E.) operates its gas distribution facilities in the Tumbler Ridge area pursuant to a CPCN issued by the BCUC.
 The franchise agreement with the District of Taylor gives the municipality the right to purchase the distribution system within the municipality on expiry of the franchise agreement, at the fair market value of the assets as a going concern.

 Tenaska Marketing Canada has managed most of PNG's natural gas supply arrangements since March 2013.
 Tenaska Marketing Canada's gas management services include gas supply planning and resource selection analysis, gas supply contract negotiation and administration, daily energy management services, and the monitoring and reporting of credit, hedging positions and gas prices.
-The contract expires on March 31, 2021.
+The contract expires on March 31, 2026.
 The cost of gas purchased is flowed through to the distribution customers and does not impact net income.